paulternate/cf-venafi-automation/docs/00-iac-cloudformation/README.md

 Imagine a Cloud Native company who is both a customer of AWS and a user of TLS Protect Cloud (TLSPC).
 They need to mint certificates via TLSPC **before** activating their AWS compute resources.
 As such, TLSPC is a deep-rooted dependency of their own infrastructure.
-The use of Custom Resources to model resources in TLSPC via its API allows us to treat TLSPC as an extension of AWS, ensuring that policy-enforced certificates are available at the point of need.
+The use of Custom Resources to represent resources in your TLSPC account allows us to treat TLSPC as an extension of AWS, ensuring that policy-enforced X.509 certificates are available at the point of need.

 Next: [Main Menu](../README.md) | [01.
 Venafi Okta, AWS Single Sign-On and navigation](../01-venafi-okta-aws-sso/README.md)